WandiParis/EasyAdminPlusBundle/doc/chapter-3.md

 ### Behind the scenes

-The `Translator` list all the files in the directories paths provided, excludes unwanted domains if needed and extracts all the files and all the keys from the dictionaries.
+The `Translator` list all the translations files in the directories paths provided, excludes unwanted domains if needed and extracts all the files and all the keys from the dictionaries.

 - If a file is missing in another locale, it'll be created after submission with empty values.
 - If some keys are missing in the same file in another locale, they will be added with empty values after submission.